navy religious program specialist - navy rp

 Religious Program Specialists retiring or departing the Navy suffer from no shortage of civilian career opportunities after their service to our county

-The Navy COOL Summary For Religious Program Specialist (RP) lists close to three pages of possible civilian job opportunities post-Navy.
+The Navy COOL Summary For Religious Program Specialists (RP) lists several pages of possible civilian job opportunities post-Navy.
 A few of these include:

 • Community Health Workers